 LIQUID ––> SOLID = COOLING/FREEZING

-When the chocolate was heated it changed from solid to liquid, which is an example of melting and when we move back from a liquid into a solid it is an example of cooling/freezing.
+When the chocolate changes from a liquid into a solid, it is an example of cooling/freezing.

-The reason this happens is because when you provide heat the particles that make up the solid are given energy which cause them to vibrate and then break the bonds holding them together.
-As they cool they lose this energy and so forms bonds again but not in the same shape…this is why we can mould chocolate and other substances!
+This happens because when you provide heat, the particles that make up the solid have more energy, which causes them to vibrate and break the bonds holding them together.
+As they cool, they lose energy and form bonds again, but not in the same shape.
+This is why we can mould chocolate and other substances into different shapes!

 maggy, red ted art